Antisolvent-Assisted Growth of Centimeter-Scale CsPbBr$_3$ Perovskite Single Crystals: A Theory-Guided Approach: Results and Discussion

 \subsubsection{Systematic Evaluation and Final Selection}

 To make a rational selection, we systematically evaluate a number of commonly used antisolvents.
-The HSP values for all solvents were taken from the recent review by \citet{bautista2023solvent}, while the saturated vapor pressures at \SI{20}{\celsius} were obtained from Perry's Chemical Engineers' Handbook~\citep{perry2018handbook}.
+The HSP values for all solvents are taken from the recent review by \citet{bautista2023solvent}, while the saturated vapor pressures at \SI{20}{\celsius} are obtained from Perry's Chemical Engineers' Handbook~\citep{perry2018handbook}.
 The results, including the calculated Hansen distance ($R_a$) to our 9:1 DMSO/DMF solvent mixture ($\delta_{mix,d}=18.3$, $\delta_{mix,p}=16.1$, $\delta_{mix,h}=10.3$), are summarized in Table~\ref{tbl:Table_1}.

 A systematic analysis of the data in Table~\ref{tbl:Table_1} enables a clear, multi-criteria selection of the optimal antisolvent.
 Several candidates are immediately disqualified for failing to meet the fundamental criteria.
 Dichloromethane and diethyl ether, with extremely high vapor pressures ($\approx \SI{47.0}{kPa}$ and $\approx \SI{58.7}{kPa}$, respectively), are kinetically unsuitable.
 Similarly, candidates with poor predicted miscibility (evidenced by large Hansen distances) such as hexane ($R_a=21.9$) and chlorobenzene ($R_a=17.3$), are thermodynamically unfavorable.
-This filtering isolates the alcohols as the most promising candidates.
+This screening process isolates the alcohols as the most promising candidates.
 However, 1-butanol, with a very low vapor pressure of \SI{0.7}{kPa}, presents a practical challenge, as it would lead to an impractically long synthesis time.
 This analysis leads to the selection of ethanol and 2-propanol as the prime contenders.
 Both exhibit excellent and identical miscibility ($R_a=12.7$).
 The key differentiator, however, is their kinetic profile.
 While 2-propanol's lower vapor pressure (\SI{4.4}{kPa}) leads to slower kinetics, ethanol's higher vapor pressure (\SI{5.9}{kPa}) strikes a superior balance.
 It is moderate enough to ensure controlled crystallization, yet sufficiently high to facilitate a time-efficient synthesis.
 The choice of ethanol is also strongly supported by practical considerations.
 Its lower toxicity, reduced cost, and widespread availability make it the ideal candidate for developing a safe, scalable, and effective synthesis protocol.